-In the debate about Steel vs Aluminum in beams like trailer frames and gantry cranes, there is one big piece of the equation you don’t often hear so much about.
-Elasticity . . . .
+In the debate about Steel or Aluminum for beams of trailer frames and gantry cranes, there is one piece we hear less about.
+An important part of the equation, for sure, is the property of Elasticity . . . .
 What?
-It has to do with the stiffness of a material.
+It has to do with what we often call stiffness of a material.

-The engineering term is “Modulus of Elasticity” and it has a lot to do with how much a beam will deflect under a given load.
+The engineering term is “Modulus of Elasticity“, and it relates to how much a beam will deflect under a given load.
 It is a property of the material — Aluminum, Steel, Titanium, Plastic — they all have a different “Elastic” property.

 Insight From Engineering Tools

-For this first run, both beams are 5″ I-Beams.
+For this first run, both top beams are 5″ I-Beams.
 The only difference is one beam is Steel, and one is Aluminum.
-When loaded, (and exaggerated) they look something like this.
+When loaded, (and drastically exaggerated for the image) they look something like this.

 This image shows a deformation scale of 30X.
 That means what you see is 30 times more deflection than in reality.
 We use this kind of exaggeration to get a better visual picture of what is actually happening.
 It’s easier to see, and the exaggeration is the same for both beams, so we can get a feel for the difference of Steel vs Aluminum.